Xolani-Nqubezelo/LexisPythonETL/README.md

 The project also includes SQL views for analytics and data validation.

 ## **Project Structure**

-LexisNexus/ \n
-├──ETL/  \n
-│ ├──extract.py \n
-│ ├──transform.py
-│ └──load.py
-├──Database/
-│ ├──connection.py
-│ └──schema.sql
-├──config.yaml
-├──main.py
-└──README.md

 - `ETL/` – Contains extraction, transformation, and loading logic
 - `Database/` – Connection helper and schema SQL
 - `main.py` – Entry point to run the ETL pipeline
 - `config.yaml` – File paths for source data files
+- `data` - contains 2 csv files and 1 json

 ## **Prerequisites**